mathesar-foundation/mathesar-wiki/design/specs/specs-null-values.md

 1. The user selects a cell in a column that contains a value.
 2. The user clears the content of the selected cell.
     - By pressing the `delete` key.
-    - By opening the contextual menu and selecting the 'Set as `NULL`' option.
+    - By opening the contextual menu and selecting the `Set as NULL` option.
 3. The selected cell now has a `NULL` value.

 #### Scenario 3b: The column does not accept `NULL` values